 The Company's fixed maturity investments portfolios are priced using broker quotations and pricing services, such as index providers and pricing vendors.
 The pricing vendors provide pricing for a high volume of liquid securities that are actively traded.
 For securities that do not trade on an exchange, the pricing services generally utilize market data and other observable inputs in matrix pricing models to determine prices.
-Prices are generally utilize market data and other observable inputs and by observing secondary trading of similar securities obtained from active, non-distressed markets.
+Prices are generally using third party data.
+Prices obtained from broker quotations are considered non-binding, however they are based on observable inputs and by observing secondary trading of similar securities obtained from active, non-distressed markets.
 The Company considers these Level 2 inputs as they are corroborated with other externally obtained information.